azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 ever more complex models Julien grew unsatisfied not to have a positive impact using AI.
 It is a shame we allocate the mental resources of our most brilliant minds only to empower finance and improve targeted advertisement when we could instead use it to help people in need.

 ###### Collaborating with Amnesty International
 Julien spent a year using Deep Learning to decode Darfour - located in South Sudan.
-He relied on satellite data to train a model to identify South Sudan villages that are composed of characteristic huts called *tukuls*.
+He relied on satellite data to train a model able to identify South Sudan villages that consists in characteristic huts called *tukuls*.
 Once tukuls were identified the model was used to spot villages that had been burned by the army to scare the villagers.
 The goal was to provide evidence to Amnesty International so that they could launch a lawsuit against the South Sudan government.

 Along his journey, Julien had to go back to the very fundamental basics